 Many different types of therapy are used to treat eating disorders.
 They usually involve talking with a trained professional.
-That person’s role is to help you to learn about yourself and to recognize and face your problem.
+That person’s role is to help you to learn about yourself and to recognize and face challenges or behaviors that are interfering with daily life.
 With help, people with eating disorders can become more confident and learn ways to cope with difficult situations.
 Therapy can also help a person to deal with other mental health problems that are associated with eating disorders, such as anxiety, depression, or substance misuse.
 Therapy can be done on an individual basis, in a group, or with the person’s family.

 Family-Based Therapy (FBT)

 In FBT, the person with an eating disorder and their family members usually meet with the therapist together.
 The therapist will likely ask all members of the family to join the sessions (this can include brothers and sisters, grandparents, or others who live at home together).
+Sometimes FBT may be with parents only, or may include separate sessions with the parents and the person with an eating disorder.
 FBT usually involves about 20 sessions with a therapist, in addition to regular medical appointments.

 When a therapist works with a group of individuals and their families, it is called multiple family group therapy.
 This form can help families that are dealing with an eating disorder feel more supported and less isolated.
 It also gives them a chance to talk about and share ways of coping.

 Cognitive-Behavioural Therapy (CBT)